entelognathus/Lungfish-phylogeny/character list of lungfishes 2024.md

 58. Supratemporal (Y1 bone): (0) present; (1) absent.
 > - Schultze (2000; char.
 8).
-> - *Porolepis* from ‘1’ to ‘0’.
-> - *Glyptolepis* from ‘1’ to ‘0’.

 59. Postparietal and cheek contact: (0) absent; (1) present.
 > - Schultze (2000; char.
 9).
-> - *Porolepis* from ‘1’ to ‘0’.
-> - *Glyptolepis* from ‘1’ to ‘0’.

 60. Dermal joint between parietal and postparietal: (0) absent;(1) present.
 > - Zhu and Yu (2002 char.
 20), Schultze (2000; char.
 10).

 61. Processus dermintermedius: (0) absent; (1) present.
 > - Zhu and Yu (2002 char.
 24), Schultze (2000; char.
 11).
-> -(This is a process of dermal bone that extends into the opening of the nostril (Jarvik 1972, Fig 67, p162).
-It is very hard to determine presence or absence.
+> - Cui *et al*.
+(2022): "This is a process of dermal bone that extends into the opening of the nostril (Jarvik 1972, Fig 67, p162).
+It is very hard to determine presence or absence."

 62. Ethmoid commissure (sensory canal): (0) present; (1) absent.
 > - Zhu and Yu (2002 char.
 30), Schultze (2000; char.
 13).